bachnguyenTE/ncsn-pres/README.md

+# NCSN Reproduction and Extension - Evaluation

+This repository contains the code for the evaluation of the "Generative Modeling by Estimating Gradients of the Data Distribution" paper.
+It is based on the [official implementation](https://github.com/ermongroup/ncsn).

+## Contributions

+The main focus of this project was to reproduce the toy experiments and extend them to a more complex 2D distribution (Ring of Gaussians) to verify the claims about the effectiveness of Annealed Langevin Dynamics.

+### Key Changes
+- **Refactoring**: The `gaussians_mixture_example.ipynb` notebook was refactored to use reusable functions for training (`train_langevin_model`, `train_annealed_langevin_model`) and visualization (`visualize_langevin_model`, `visualize_annealed_langevin_model`).
+This makes the code cleaner and allows for easy experimentation with new datasets.
+- **New Dataset**: Implemented a "Ring" dataset in `GMMDist` and `GMMDistAnneal` classes.
+This dataset consists of 8 Gaussians arranged in a circle, providing a harder challenge for mode mixing compared to the simple 2-Gaussian mixture.
+- **Visualization**: Added GIF generation to visualize the score fields across different noise scales.

+## How to Run Experiments

+The primary experiments are contained in the Jupyter Notebook `gaussians_mixture_example.ipynb`.

+### Prerequisites
+Ensure you have the following dependencies installed:
+- PyTorch
+- Matplotlib
+- Seaborn
+- NumPy
+- ImageIO
+- TQDM

+### Steps
+1. Open `gaussians_mixture_example.ipynb` in VS Code or Jupyter Lab.
+2. Run the cells sequentially.
+3. The notebook will:
+    - Train a standard Score Matching model on the 2-Gaussian dataset.
+    - Visualize the results (density, samples, vector fields).
+    - Train an NCSN (Annealed) model on the 2-Gaussian dataset.
+    - Visualize the results and generate `annealed_scores_2gauss.gif`.
+    - Repeat the process for the **Ring Dataset**, generating `annealed_scores_ring.gif`.

+## Code Evaluation

+### Copied vs. Contributed
+- **Copied**: The core project structure (`main.py`, `runners/`, `models/`, `configs/`) is preserved from the original repository to maintain compatibility and context.
+The base logic for score matching loss (`dsm_score_estimation`) and Langevin dynamics (`langevin_dynamics`) was adapted from the original toy examples.
+- **Contributed**:
+    - The `GMMDist` and `GMMDistAnneal` classes were significantly updated to support multiple distribution types (`2gauss`, `ring`) dynamically.
+    - The training loops were encapsulated into functions to support multiple experiments in a single notebook.
+    - The Ring dataset experiment is a new addition.
+    - GIF generation code was added.

+### Reproduction of Results
+- **2 Gaussians**: We successfully reproduced the results showing that standard Langevin dynamics can handle simple multimodal distributions reasonably well, but Annealed Langevin dynamics provides better coverage and mixing.
+- **Ring Dataset**: We demonstrated that standard Langevin dynamics fails to mix between the 8 modes of the ring, often getting stuck in a subset of modes.
+In contrast, Annealed Langevin dynamics successfully samples from all modes, confirming the paper's claims about the necessity of noise annealing for complex multimodal distributions.

+## Discussion

+### Coding Experience
+The experience involved understanding the core principles of Score-Based Generative Modeling.
+Refactoring the code into modular functions was crucial for running comparative experiments efficiently.
+Working with the score function vector fields provided intuitive insights into how the model learns to push samples towards high-density regions.

+### Challenges
+- **Mode Collapse**: One of the main challenges was observing mode collapse in the standard Langevin dynamics on the Ring dataset.
+This confirmed the theoretical limitations discussed in the paper.
+- **Hyperparameter Tuning**: Getting the annealing schedule and step sizes right for the Ring dataset required some experimentation to ensure the model could bridge the gaps between modes.

+---

 # Generative Modeling by Estimating Gradients of the Data Distribution

 This repo contains the official implementation for the NeurIPS 2019 paper